abulhossaine/Brighton-Associates/README.md

 # BrightonAssociates
-Brighton Associates is a Custom WordPress Theme
+Brighton Associates is a Law Firm Bootstrap Template developed with HTML CSS jQuery and Bootstrap4